christisarv/NLP-sentiment-analysis/README.md

 ![confusion_matrix.png](./images/confusion_matrix.png)

-### Conclusions & Future Work - update
+### Conclusions & Future Work

-The Adaboost model can be further tuned to reduce error, and other boosting methods can be exploredto see how they compare.
-It is also recommended to revisit the feature selection to potentially remove more of the less trustworthy features to get better predictions.
+This data set presented the challenge of a pretty extreme class imbalance.
+Since the majority of samples were labeled as neutral, there were fewer indicators of sentiment.

-This data set itself presented several challenges.
-For future work it is recommended to work closer with or take further time to examine/understand NOAA data and their methodology in order to improve data that is piped into this model.
-This may include examining the different sources of the data as well as the data gathering process.
+The classifiers typically used for text data don't have as many hyper-parameters that can be tuned to correct for class imbalance.
+Compliment Naive Bayes was applied to help with this, and and SVM model was used in hopes of reducing overfitting.
+However the most satisfactory results came from the neural net.

-Lastly, while this project analyzed individual readings in the data, it is recommended to analyze data grouped by storm if more instances of the 0 class are able to be added to the data set to take a more holistic look at storm patterns.
+In order to improve this model and make in more generalizable, it is recommended to gather more data that has a higher percentage of labels that indicate positive or negative sentiment.
+Adding more data could also allow the use of a simpler neural net model, which could help to reduce runtimes.

 ## For More Information - update

-Please reference the [Jupyter Notebook](./Data%20Classification_Predicting%20Tropical%20Storms.ipynb) or review this [presentation](./Data%20Classification%20Presentation.pdf).
+Please reference the [Jupyter Notebook](./Final%20Notebook.ipynb) or review this [presentation](./Data%20Classification%20Presentation.pdf).

 ## Repository Structure - update

 ```
-├── images
+├── Archive
-├── Data Classification_Predicting Tropical Storms.ipynb
+├── Images
-├── Data Visualizations.ipynb
+├── Data
-├── IBTrACS_version4_Technical_Details.pdf
+├── Final Notebook.ipynb
-├── Data Classification Presentation.pdf
+├── Sentiment Analysis with Twitter NLP.pdf
 ├── README.md

 ```